When Apple finally announces the much-anticipated new iPhone, these are the features it should include, according to a tech pro.

 - Smartphones and mobile tech: More must-read coverage (TechRepublic on Flipboard)

-Editor's note: This article was updated to reflect the latest information about the next iPhone.
+Editor's note: This article was updated to reflect the latest information about the next iPhone and Apple event.